Omochice/ddu-source-redmine/README.md

 > [!CAUTION]
 > This source is under development.
-> We may commit breaking changes without some notifications.
+> We may commit breaking changes without prior notice.

 ## Required